-Mandella Oliver (30) admits he has also been skeptical about the vaccine.
-The rumors were many, for example, that the vaccine would kill you and he didn't want to take a chance on that.
+Mandella Oliver (30) admits he has also been sceptical about the vaccine.
+The rumours were many, for example, that the vaccine would kill you and he didn't want to take a chance on that.
 He changed his mind after attending a workshop with the South Sudan Council of Churches where he felt he received good and credible information.

 "The workshop gave me the confidence to take my vaccine.
 Another important point is that the vaccine is free, for now.
 Who knows what is happening tomorrow.
 If I take it now, I get protected for free."

-"What are the false rumors about the vaccine?"
+"What are the false rumours about the vaccine?"

 "People think the vaccines we are offered have expired, which is not true.
-Another rumor is that the vaccine causes infertility, which is not true either," he adds.
+Another rumour is that the vaccine causes infertility, which is not true either," he adds.